Israelis: Copts

 There are about 1,000 Coptic Israeli citizens.

 Arameans

 In September 2014, Israel recognized the "Aramean" ethnic identity of hundreds of the Christian citizens of Israel.
 This recognition comes after about seven years of activity by the Aramean Christian Foundation in Israel – Aram, led by IDF Major Shadi Khalloul Risho and the Israeli Christian Recruitment Forum, headed by Father Gabriel Naddaf of the Greek-Orthodox Church and Major Ihab Shlayan.
-The Aramean ethnic identity will now encompass all the Christian Eastern Syriac churches in Israel, including the Maronite Church, Greek Orthodox Church, Greek Catholic Church, Syriac Catholic Church and Syriac Orthodox Church.
+The Aramean ethnic identity encompasses all the Christian Eastern Syriac churches in Israel, including the Maronite Church, Greek Orthodox Church, Greek Catholic Church, Syriac Catholic Church and Syriac Orthodox Church.
+Many Israelis who advocated for and identify as Aramean today are Maronites, with Assyrians identifying as well.

 Assyrians

 There are around 1,000 Assyrians living in Israel, mostly in Jerusalem and Nazareth.
 Assyrians are an Aramaic-speaking, Eastern Rite Christian minority who are descended from the ancient Mesopotamians.
 The old Syriac Orthodox monastery of Saint Mark lies in Jerusalem.
 Other than followers of the Syriac Orthodox Church, there are also followers of the Assyrian Church of the East and the Chaldean Catholic Church living in Israel.